versun/RSSBox/docs/docs/en/guide.md

 # User Guide

-Welcome to RSS Translator!
+Welcome to RSSBox!
 This guide will help you quickly master all core features, from basic configuration to advanced functionality.

 ## 🚀 Quick Start